EMPLOYEE ASSISTANCE PROGRAM

 What is Employee Assistance Programme (EAP)?

-EAP is a voluntary, confidential counselling programme that offers short-term counselling to help employees overcome their challenges by guiding development of tools and strategies to reach a better level of emotional well-being.
+EAP is a voluntary, confidential counselling program that offers short-term counselling to help employees overcome their challenges by guiding development of tools and strategies to reach a better level of emotional well-being.

 It's short-term, solution-focussed counselling that is structured around development of skills and strategies to support self-management of challenging life events.